 - Connect the power cord to the terminal block.
 Connect each power cord wire to the terminal block screw that has the same colored wire.
 For example, connect the black power cord wire to the terminal block screw with the black wire.
-Failure to follow these instructions may result in a - Grounding through the neutral conductor is prohibited for: (1) new branch-circuit installations, (2) mobile homes, (3) recreational vehicles, and (4) areas where local codes prohibit grounding through the neutral conductor.
+Failure to follow these instructions may result in a - Failure to follow these instructions may result in a short, overload, fire or death. - Grounding through the neutral conductor is prohibited for: (1) new branch-circuit installations, (2) mobile homes, (3) recreational vehicles, and (4) areas where local codes prohibit grounding through the neutral conductor.